 While women tend to fret about their weight and pore over food labels, men often have a more relaxed attitude when it comes to their diets.
 Maybe it’s because most guys burn through calories a lot faster than women that they figure they can get away with eating whatever they want without gaining weight.
 The male assumption seems to be that as long as their weight is in check, they really don’t have to give much thought to what they put in their mouths.

 Let’s say you don’t do much exercise, but your weight is reasonable.
 Don’t let that fool you—you could still be carrying around way too much body fat.
-And while excess body fat is a concern for everyone, guys are more likely to carry that excess weight around the middle – which is much more damaging to health than the fat that women tend to accumulate on their hips and thighs.
+While excess body fat is a concern for everyone, guys are more likely to carry that excess weight around the middle.
+That’s much more damaging to health than the fat that women tend to accumulate on their hips and thighs.

 You should place an emphasis on heart-healthy foods, too.
-If most of your carb calories are coming from chips and soda, look instead to foods like oats, beans, berries, plums, broccoli and carrots – they’re great sources of soluble fiber and can help to help keep cholesterol levels in check.
-And seafood – low in fat and calories, yet rich in heart-healthy omega-3 fatty acids – should be on your menu as often as possible.
+If most of your carb calories are coming from chips and soda, look instead to foods like oats, beans, berries, plums, broccoli and carrots.
+They’re great sources of soluble fiber and can help to help keep cholesterol levels in check.
+And seafood, which is low in fat and calories yet rich in heart-healthy omega-3 fatty acids, should be on your menu as often as possible.

-If you’re breakfast skipper, set a goal of having a healthy meal a few mornings a week.
-If you don’t have time to sit down for breakfast, grab a carton of yogurt and a piece of fruit, or whip up a protein shake with some low fat milk and fruit then take it with you.
-If you tend to grab meals on the run during the day, think about packing your lunch a couple of days a week or preparing a home-cooked meal once or twice a week – it will give you a lot more control over what you eat … and how much.
+If you’re a breakfast skipper, set a goal of having a healthy meal a few mornings a week.
+Grab a carton of yogurt and a piece of fruit if you don’t have time to sit down for breakfast.
+Or whip up a protein shake with some low-fat milk and fruit then take it with you.
+If you tend to grab meals on the run during the day, think about packing your lunch a couple of days a week or preparing a home-cooked meal once or twice a week.
+It will give you a lot more control over what you eat, and how much.